![]() |

 Register your new business

-When you form a new company, you must inform HMRC that the company has been set up, and will be liable to pay Corporation Tax on its profits.
-You must inform HMRC within 3 months of commencing your business activities for Corporation Tax purposes.
+When you incorporate a new company, you must inform HMRC that the company has been set up, and will be liable to pay Corporation Tax on its profits.

 In most cases, you will also appoint an accountant to take care of your tax affairs, and you will also need to 'authorise your agent' to act on your behalf.